Dbrolinn/CDIG-SDR-Project/README.md

 # Week 5

-This week, we examined the Phase Offset Correction mechanism detailed in Section 2.5 and implemented within the `frame_equalizer_impl.cc` file.
+This week, we examined the Phase Offset Correction mechanism detailed in Section 2.5 and implemented within the frame_equalizer_impl.cc file.
 We analyzed how hardware imperfections—specifically Sampling Clock Offset (SFO) and Carrier Frequency Offset (CFO)—manifest as phase slope and common phase error, respectively.
 The study dissected the Frame Equalizer's three-stage algorithm, which models phase error as a linear equation.
 This process involves pre-correcting the "slope" based on accumulated drift, determining the "intercept" using pilot subcarriers to remove Common Phase Error (CPE), and employing a feedback loop to refine the residual timing drift estimate for subsequent symbols.

 ---

-# Phase Offset Correction in IEEE 802.11 Receiver

 ## Analysis of Section 2.5 and frame_equalizer_impl.cc

 The frame equalizer, and therefore this file, provides a comprehensive explanation of the Phase Offset Correction mechanism used in the GNU Radio IEEE 802.11 receiver.

-## 1. Why do you need to correct the phase?
+### 1. Why do you need to correct the phase?

 According to Section 2.5 of the paper, phase correction is required to counteract two specific hardware imperfections that occur when the sender and receiver clocks are not perfectly synchronized.

-### Sampling Clock Offset (SFO)
+**Sampling Clock Offset (SFO)**

 The receiver's clock ticks slightly faster or slower than the sender's.
 * **Effect:** This causes a timing delay that accumulates over the duration of the packet, which can lead to the receiver not being able to decode the message.
 * **Visual:** In the frequency domain, a time delay manifests as a **Phase Slope**.
 Low frequencies rotate a little; high frequencies rotate a lot.
 The constellation twists into a spiral.

-### Carrier Frequency Offset (CFO)
+**Carrier Frequency Offset (CFO)**

 The receiver's center frequency is slightly off.
 * **Effect:** This causes a constant phase rotation for every subcarrier equally.